andry-pebrianto/nilabiru-data-hub/README.md

 ## Overview

-**nilabiru-data-hub** provisions and manages a cohesive set of data infrastructure services — cache, relational databases, document store, message broker, object storage, workflow automation, and container management — all running in isolated Docker containers on a shared internal network.
+**Nilabiru Data Hub** provisions and manages a cohesive set of data infrastructure services — cache, relational databases, document store, message broker, object storage, workflow automation, and container management — all running in isolated Docker containers on a shared internal network.
 Remote access is secured through a Tailscale VPN tunnel, and deployments are fully automated via GitHub Actions on every push to `main`.

 ---